PATIENT OPIOID CONTRACT

 You understand that your doctor will gradually take you off your opioid medication if you do not follow the above plan, or if your doctor believes the opioids are not helping or are harming you.

 Your opioid medication will be continued if there is demonstrated improvement in your pain level and function as determined by your doctor.
-If all treatment measure recommended by Dr. Nagia, M.D. have been exhausted, you will be discharged and referred to another facility that will better control your condition(s).
+If all treatment measures recommended by Dr. Nagia, M.D. have been exhausted, and your condition(s) show no meaningful improvement, you will be discharged and referred to another facility that will better control your condition(s).

 Important Information to know in case you are prescribed a controlled medication: